-SpaTech Training are official training providers for the BISHTA Water Hygiene Management Training.
+SpaTech Training are the official training providers for the BISHTA Water Hygiene Management Training.
 The BISHTA syllabus has been devised to provide the required knowledge for companies when dealing with their customers and is also the minimum training requirement for companies wishing to join BISHTA.

 The key areas of the common syllabus include a balance of theoretical and practical training:

 - Types of Spas (including Swim Spas) and Hot Tubs

 - Difference between ‘Commercial Spas’ and ‘Business Use of Domestic Hot Tubs’